-Vaping lacks the most harmful components of conventional cigarettes – tar and nicotine.
+Vaping lacks the most harmful components of conventional cigarettes.
 Public Health England concluded that they are 95% less harmful than cigarettes, but substantially more effective in delivering nicotine than medicinal nicotine products[iii].
 This helps manage nicotine withdrawal with a fraction of the harm from tobacco, and delivered in a way that is far more acceptable to many smokers who want to quit.

 Vaping and Youth

-Whilst there are concerns about e-cigarettes being a possible gateway into smoking, there is currently no evidence of this, particularly for youth.
+Whilst there are concerns about vaping being a gateway into smoking, there is no evidence of this, particularly for youth.

 To find out about youth vaping, see the ASH Year 10 Survey that annually surveys youth and their vaping habits.
 Click HERE

-To see the answers to commonly asked questions about vaping policy, click HERE
+To see answers to commonly asked questions about vaping policy, click HERE

 [iv]West R. Electronic cigarettes in England – Latest Trends (2018 Q2) Smoking Toolkit Study. www.smokinginengland.info.